steve2/COMP4350/README.md

-You must Readme.....Have you read me yet?
+You must Readme... have you read me yet?

-Lier.....
-You're still reading.
+Liar... you're still reading.

-Silly rabbit trix are for kids.
+Silly rabbit, trix are for kids.